taivop/joke-dataset/README.md

 I make no claim on ownership of these files, nor do I necessarily endorse the jokes in them.
 This dataset is provided for research purposes (see License section below).

+This repository was archived in December 2022 and receives no further support.

 ## Files
 Currently the dataset contains jokes from three sources, each in a different file.